Frequently Asked Questions

-If your licence is lost ,stolen, destroyed, defaced, mutilated or becomes illegible you should report the loss immediately to the Police Assistance Line (PAL), phone number 131444 and obtain the event (reference) number.
+If your licence is lost, stolen, destroyed, defaced, mutilated or becomes illegible you should report the loss immediately to the Police Assistance Line (PAL), phone number 131444 and obtain the event (reference) number.

 To comply with licensing requirements, you must complete a "P645 - Application for Amendment or Replacement of an Individual Licence" form (available on the 'Download Application Forms' webpage) and lodge it with SLED along with the applicable fee, as soon as possible and within 14 days.

 You may continue to work pending receipt of your new replacement licence, providing you keep the event number on you for quoting upon demand.
-A "photographic advice" will be sent to you to take to the Roads and Maritime Services to obtain your replacement licence.
+A "photograph advice" will be sent to you to take to the Roads and Maritime Services to obtain your replacement licence.

 I hold a security operator licence and have recently moved.
 How do I inform you of my change of address?